lloyd99901/DynmapWebDraw/README.md

 3. **🔃 Load JavaScript Script**:
    - Download the contents of this GitHub project.
-   - Copy and paste the **contents** of the Stage 1 JavaScript file into the developer console.
+   - Copy and paste the **contents** of the Stage 1 Dynmap Script JavaScript file into the developer console.
    - Press `Enter` to execute the command.
    - Please keep the developer console open, as this will notify you if there are errors.